 The breakdown of a marriage can be very upsetting and, at times, a stressful experience.
-Difficulties can often arise in relation to issues over children or the division of assets but no matter how daunting or stressful the thought of the process may be, Oi-Yuyn Wong is here to support and guide you throughout the proceedings.
+Difficulties can often arise in relation to issues over children or the division of assets but no matter how daunting or stressful the thought of the process may be, Oi-Yuyn Wong and Helen Clarkson are here to support and guide you throughout the proceedings.

 To obtain a divorce in England and Wales, the husband and wife must have been married for one year and one party must have lived in England and Wales during the last year leading up to commencing the divorce proceedings.